mlresearch/v76/_posts/2017-10-11-janardhanan17a.md

 ---
 title: Graph Verification with a Betweenness Oracle
-abstract: In this paper, we examine the query complexity of verifying a hidden graph
-  $G$ with a betweenness oracle.
-Let $G=(V,E)$ be a hidden graph and $\hatG=(V,\hatE)$ be a known graph. $V$ and $\hatE$ are known and $E$ is not known.
-The graphs are connected, unweighted and have bounded maximum degree $∆$.
-The task of the graph verification problem is to verify that $E=\hatE$.
+abstract: In this paper, we examine the query complexity of verifying a hidden graph $G$ with a betweenness oracle.
+Let $G=(V,E)$ be a hidden graph and $\hat{G}=(V,\hat{E})$ be a known graph. $V$ and $\hat{E}$ are known and $E$ is not known.
+The graphs are connected, unweighted and have bounded maximum degree $\Delta$.
+The task of the graph verification problem is to verify that $E=\hat{E}$.
 We have access to $G$ through a black-box betweenness oracle.
 A betweenness oracle returns whether a vertex lies along a shortest path between two other vertices.
 The betweenness oracle nicely captures many real-world problems.
-We prove that graph verification can be done using $n^1+o(1)$ betweenness queries.
+We prove that graph verification can be done using $n^{1+o(1)}$ betweenness queries.
 Surprisingly, this matches the state of the art for the graph verification problem with the much stronger distance oracle.
-We also prove that graph verification requires $Ω(n)$ betweenness queries – a matching lower bound.
+We also prove that graph verification requires $\Omega(n)$ betweenness queries -- a matching lower bound.
 layout: inproceedings
 series: Proceedings of Machine Learning Research
 id: janardhanan17a